Wind power in Pennsylvania

-Wind Power in Pennsylvania, one of the major source of renewable energy, it accounts for over one third of the renewable energy production of Pennsylvania.
-There are more than 27 wind farms currently installed in the commonwealth of Pennsylvania.
-These 27 farms on average could provide power for nearly 350,000 homes or 1,300 megawatts.
-A majority of these wind farms are located in the southwest-central and northeastern regions of the state.
+In the U.S. state of Pennsylvania, wind power is one of the primary sources of renewable energy, and accounts for over one third of the state's renewable energy production.
+There are more than 27 wind farms currently operating in the Commonwealth of Pennsylvania.
+Theoretically, the energetic development of these wind farms could provide power for nearly 350,000 homes, or 1,300 megawatts.
+A majority of the farms are located in the southwest-central and northeastern regions of the state.
 Pennsylvania is an East Coast leader in wind energy due to its natural wind resources and governmental incentives brought on by the state.
 There is a lot of potential for growth within the wind power industry in Pennsylvania and the Northeast.
-Pennsylvania is close to several offshore sites along the coast of the Atlantic Ocean.
+Despite being one of the few landlocked states in the Mid-Atlantic region, Pennsylvania is close to several offshore sites along the coast of the Atlantic Ocean.

 Wind power is also environmentally friendly.
 Wind power is efficient to create and sustain because it creates 31 times more energy than it requires during the manufacturing process and over its 20 year lifetime.

-If all wind energy potential in Pennsylvania was developed with utility-scale wind turbines, the power produced each year would be enough to supply 6.4% of the state's current electricity consumption.
-In 2016 the state had 1369 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.6% of in-state electricity production.
+If all wind energy potential in Pennsylvania were developed with utility-scale wind turbines, the power produced each year would be enough to supply 6.4% of the state's current electricity consumption.
+In 2016, the state had 1369 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.6% of in-state electricity production.
 This increased to 1459 MW in 2020.

 History

-In 2000, state's first commercial wind farm, the Green Mountain Wind Energy Center, was completed in Somerset County, but deactivated in 2015.
+In 2000, Pennsylvania's first commercial wind farm, the Green Mountain Wind Energy Center, was completed in Somerset County, but deactivated in 2015.

-In 2006, Pennsylvania's legislature ruled that wind turbines and related equipment may not be included in property-tax assessments.
+In 2006, the state legislature ruled that wind turbines and related equipment may not be included in property-tax assessments.
 Instead, the sites of wind facilities are assessed for their income-capitalization value.

 In 2007, Montgomery County became the first wind-powered county in the nation, with a two-year commitment to buy 100 percent of its electricity from a combination of wind energy and renewable energy credits derived from wind energy.

 Voluntary agreements with wind energy companies in Pennsylvania have been signed by The Pennsylvania Game Commission to avoid, minimize, and potentially mitigate any adverse impacts the development and production of wind energy may have on the state's wildlife resources.

 Many smaller wind farms in Pennsylvania are operated by NextEra Energy Resources, based in Florida.